MEET THE BOARD OF DIRECTORS

 Erin brings the: people and organizations together as the “connector” of the group.

-• Brooklyn Olumba, Board Member
+Brooklyn Olumba, Board Treasurer

 Brooklyn works as a clinical pharmacist in Houston, TX providing chronic disease care for uninsured patients.
 Having been immersed in the healthcare setting and understanding the importance of breast health and education, she began annual surveillance screening through breast MRIs after being diagnosed with a BRCA2 genetic mutation at age 25.
 Three years later in 2020, Brooklyn did not have any symptoms but her annual MRI was positive for breast cancer.
 Brooklyn completed chemotherapy, multiple surgeries, and radiation before entering remission in November 2020.
 Brooklyn's story and experiences led her to find purpose in breast cancer advocacy, especially for those diagnosed young, which led her to The Young Breast Cancer Project.
 She plans to continue pushing the narrative for early breast cancer detection through genetic testing and screening while improving breast health education in our communities.